PetitCoinCoin/advent-of-code/README.md

 Day 19: lost about 40min for part 2 because I handled an additional new line at the end of my input ><.

 Day 21: took me a while to figure out what to cache and how to do it properly.

+Day 22: I should check for other solutions because it takes too long to run (5sec for part 1, 20sec for part 2).
+Fine to get stars during the busy days, but it could surely be done more efficiently.

 <hr>